SEED-platform/cbl-workflow/README.md

     ```

 ### Running the Workflow
-1. Run the workflow with `python main.py`
+1. Run the workflow with `python main.py` or `poetry run python main.py`
 2. The results will be saved to `./data/covered-buildings.csv` and `./data/covered-buildings.geojson`:
     1. e.g. `covered-buildings.csv`
         ```csv